The Barber County Heritage Center

 from all over Barber County.

-The museum will also include an exhibit featuring
+The hall will also include an exhibit featuring

 famous Barber County citizens, including